 What is ILLiad @ H?

 ILLiad @ H is an interlibrary loan management system.
-Interlibrary loan is the sharing of material among libraries in accordance with the US Interlibrary Loan Code; because no single library can own every publication, and because people have information needs that might extend beyond what's held in their own library, we work with libraries across the country to try and obtain items for you that you can't find here at University Libraries.
+Interlibrary loan is the sharing of material among libraries in accordance with the US Interlibrary Loan Code; because no single library can own every publication, and because people have information needs that might extend beyond what's held in their own library, we work with libraries across the country to try and obtain items for you that you can't find here at Harrison Libraries.
 ILLiad @ H allows you to place ILL requests, check on their status, view electronically delivered documents, track due dates, and submit renewal requests all in one place that you can access at any time.
 Please make sure to check our libraries' collections before placing ILL requests, and always feel free to ask a library staff member for help if you're not finding something you need.

 Who can use ILLiad @ H?

 Current faculty, staff, and students at the University of Hartford can use ILLiad @ H. Alumni, Guest Borrowers, and users from the local community should use their public libraries for interlibrary loan.

 Why do I need a username and password to use ILLiad @ H and what do I do if I forget them?